Orosur Mining Inc Announces Colombia update

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.

 About Orosur Mining Inc.

-Orosur Mining Inc. (TSX:OMI)(AIM: OMI) is a precious metals developer and explorer focused on identifying and advancing gold projects in South America.
+Orosur Mining Inc. (TSXV: OMI, AIM: OMI) is a minerals explorer and developer focused on identifying and advancing projects in South America.
 The Company operates in Colombia, Argentina and Brazil.
 It has discontinued operations in Uruguay.

 About the Anzá Project

 Anzá is a gold exploration project, comprising three exploration licences, four exploration licence applications, and several small exploitation permits, totalling 207.5km2 in the prolific Mid-Cauca belt of Colombia.

 The Anzá Project is currently wholly owned by Orosur via its subsidiary, Minera Anzá S.A.

 The project is located 50km west of Medellin and is easily accessible by all-weather roads and boasts excellent infrastructure including water, power, communications and large exploration camp.

 The Anzá Project is subject to an Exploration Agreement with Venture Option dated September 7th, 2018, as announced on September 10th, 2018, between Orosur's 100% subsidiary Minera Anzá S.A ("Minera Anzá") and Minera Monte Águila SAS ("MMA"), a 50/50 joint venture between Newmont Corporation (NYSE:NEM, TSX:NGT), and Agnico Eagle Mines Limited (NYSE:AEM, TSX:AEM).